KeyWorksRW/wxUiEditor/src/xml/README.md

 The files `gen_enums.h` and `gen_enums.cpp` _must_ be updated any time you add a new component or a property, or if you change an existing class name or property type.
 In a DEBUG build you will get warnings if you forget to update one or more of the enumeration lists and there's a fairly good chance the program will not work correctly or even crash if you try to use a component with the missing enumeration.

+You can hide a specific property by including the attribute `hide="1"`.

 ## Adding a new generator

 - Add the declaration to one of the XML files.